Luki-28/Me/README.md

-- 👋 Hi, I’m @LucaSinclar
+- 👋 Hi, I'm Lucas
-- 👀 I’m interested in coding, programming, sport and movies.
+- 👀 I’m interested in programming, sport and movies.
-- 🌱 I’m currently learning HTML, CSS, JS
+- HTML, CSS - intermediate
-- 💞️ I’m looking to collaborate on web development.
+- JS - basic
-- 🇵🇱 I'm from Poland.
+- Learning Python, SQL

 <!---
 LucaSinclar/LucaSinclar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.